team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ### Security Issues

-In a brief sentence, there are no significant security issues directly apparent in the provided code for the removeBackgroundColor function, assuming proper input validation and sanitization are performed before calling this function.
+Based on the provided code, there are no obvious additional security issues beyond standard input validation and file handling concerns that should be addressed in any file processing function.